-If you made deposits on time in full payment of the taxes for a quarter, you have 10 more days after the above due dates to file.
+If you made deposits on time in full payment of the taxes for a quarter, you have 10 more calendar days after the above due dates to file your return for that quarter.
 If the due date for filing a return falls on a Saturday, Sunday, or legal holiday, you may file the return on the next business day.